Introducing Packet-Level Analysis in Programmable Data Planes to Advance Network Intrusion Detection: Evaluation Results

 \section{Evaluation Results}

-One of the key benefits of \ac{ourtool} over other approaches is the ability to extract raw packet features from the network traffic, categorical features included, and to organise them in a way that the semantic of traffic flows is preserved. \ac{ourtool} efficiently achieves this objective by implementing a counting Bloom filter (Section \ref{sec:counting-bloom-filter}) that tracks the number of packets/flow without any wastage of memory resources in the data plane.
-We demonstrate the advantages of \ac{ourtool} through simulation and emulation \revised{experiments}, where we disable the tracking methods and observe the corresponding changes using a range of metrics.
-In the simulation \revised{scenario}, no actual network data is involved.
+One of the key benefits of \ac{ourtool} over other approaches is the ability to extract raw packet features from the network traffic, categorical features included, and to organise them in a way that the semantics of traffic flows are preserved. \ac{ourtool} efficiently achieves this objective by implementing a counting Bloom filter (Section \ref{sec:counting-bloom-filter}) that tracks the number of packets/flow without any wastage of memory resources in the data plane.
+We demonstrate the advantages of \ac{ourtool} through simulation and emulation experiments, where we disable the tracking methods and observe the corresponding changes using a range of metrics.

+In the simulation scenario, no actual network data is involved.
 Instead, we rely on the network profile of a campus network \cite{jurkiewicz2021} and we demonstrate the benefits of \ac{ourtool} by simulating the feature extraction and storage process in the data plane.
 The second set of experiments has been conducted in an emulated environment consisting of two hosts (an attacker and a victim) and a \ac{p4}-enabled software switch with configurable registers.
 The experiments involve injecting pre-recorded network traffic into this environment, using a publicly available dataset of both benign and \ac{ddos} traffic.